cirnovsky/blog/posts/notes-linalg.md

 Nullity is the dimension of the null space.

-Elementary Row Operations (EROs) do not change the null space of a matrix, whilst Column Operations (ECOs) do.
+Elementary Row Operations (EROs) do not change the null space of a matrix, whilst Elementary Column Operations (ECOs) do.

 ## The Theorem